koonwen/The-C-Programming-Language-Exercises/README.md

 ## Chapter 3 (Control Flow)
 > Summary: In this chapter, we discuss how to order execution of computations in a program.
 1. **Statement and Blocks** - An expression becomes a statement when it is followed by a semicolon.
-The semicolon is a statement terminator and braces {} are block statement and are syntatically equivalent to a single statement.
+The semicolon is a statement terminator and braces {} are block statement and are syntatically equivalent to a single statement. _(Read additional information "Differences between an expression & statement")_.
 2. **If-Else** - The else part in if-else is optional.
 The truth of a expression in the if (block) is determined as non-zero=true and zero=false.
 If you have nested if-else statements, it is wise to use block statements especially when the else keyword is used to demarcate which if condition it belongs to.
 3. **Else-If** - If you want to implement a multi-way decision point, an `else if (expr)` can be used.
 4. **Switch** - Like the else if keyword, switch statements can also be used in multiway decisions.
 They differ from else if in that they test whether a expression matches one or a number of CONSTANT integer values.
 Additionally, some features of the switch statement is that unless you specify the break keyword in a case to exit the switch statement.
 The execution falls through to below cases.
 Hence this may come in useful in certain scenarios.
 A default case may be specified to ensure all expressions are matched.